natt96z/cybersac/docs/source/MediumCybersac.rst

 **Installation on Linux is SECURE and getting easier to use!**

-**★Core Knowledge★ -** Users typically utilize the internet to search for an EXE or MSI file, download it, and install software on Windows.
+**★Core Knowledge★ -** Users, typically, utilize the internet to search for an EXE or MSI file, download it, and install software on Windows.
 Due to the uncertainty surrounding this source's reliability, there is a significant security risk.
 On the other hand, Linux makes use of a tool called a package manager.
-Simply defined, a package manager is in charge of obtaining the packages you require from reliable sources known as repositories.
+Simply defined, a package manager, is in charge of obtaining the packages you require from reliable sources, known as repositories.
 Much of the time, the community manages repositories, and the verification and acceptance process for packages is laborious.
-They also simplify things for the user because there is no need to browse the internet or look up files to download; all you need to do is type a short command.
-Most popular package installer stores are Ubuntu Software Center and PLING are the biggest repositories of apps ever.
+They, also, simplify things for the user, because there is no need to browse the internet or look up files to download; all you need to do is type a short command.
+Most popular package installer stores are Ubuntu Software Center and PLING, which are the biggest repositories of apps ever.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/16.jpg
    :width: 66%
    :align: center

 ..
-Note:: Pling is the largest and most popular Linux based app market that has multiple sets of themes, apps and extensions for various flavors of Linux distros.
+Note:: Pling is the largest and most popular Linux based app market, that has multiple sets of themes, apps and extensions, for various flavors of Linux distros.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/17.jpg
    :width: 65%